 The University engages in a wide variety of programs, projects, and other activities on behalf of the faculty and staff which are supported by funds from external agencies and organizations.
-All proposals for sponsored programs in instruction, research, and public service programs funded by external funding sources are managed and submitted to the funding agencies by the Office of Grant and Contract Administration (OGCA) as outlined in the University’s Trustee Policy T94-034.
+All proposals for sponsored programs in instruction, research, and public service programs funded by external funding sources are managed and submitted to the funding agencies by the Office of Grants and Contracts Administration (OGCA) as outlined in the University’s Trustee Policy T94-034.

 The Research and Engagement Executive area has many offices to support the research mission of the campus in the pursuit, management, and oversight of this type of funding.
 Services available and how to engage the proposal process is outlined in more detail in the categories on the left side menu of this page.
 However, before starting the proposal process, there are some important details you need to know.